A lot of our example sketches have a

 - The IDE will print out a bunch of COM Ports as it tries to upload.
 During this time, double-click the reset button, you'll see the red pulsing LED that tells you its now in bootloading mode

-- The Feather will show up as the Bootloader COM/Serial port
+- The board will show up as the Bootloader COM/Serial port

 - The IDE should see the bootloader COM/Serial port and upload properly